Subscribe to updates

 The application was to be considered in light of Merton's Statement of Licensing Policy, particularly section 10 concerning Special Policy Areas.
 The premises falls within the Mitcham Cumulative Impact Zone (CIZ), an area identified as experiencing significant issues related to alcohol-related crime, disorder, and anti-social behaviour.

-The report pack also included a witness statement from Police Sergeant Matt Bower, who detailed the significant ongoing issues with alcohol-related anti-social behaviour in Mitcham Town Centre, including the daily reports of street drinkers and associated disturbances.
-Sergeant Bower stated his professional opinion that granting the licence would contribute to further disorder and hinder the progress made by the police in addressing community issues.
-He noted the proximity of the proposed premises to a rehabilitation facility and a food bank, which are regularly attended by vulnerable members of the community.
+The report pack also included a witness statement from Police Sergeant Matt Bower, who detailed the ongoing alcohol-related anti-social behaviour in Mitcham Town Centre and stated his professional opinion that granting the licence would contribute to further disorder.
+Sergeant Bower noted the proximity of the proposed premises to a rehabilitation facility and a food bank, raising concerns about the impact on vulnerable individuals.

-The Sub-Committee was scheduled to consider the application, the representations made by the Metropolitan Police, and the applicant's proposed conditions and business model.
-The procedure for the hearing, as outlined in the agenda, included presentations from the applicant and responsible authorities, followed by questioning and closing statements before the Sub-Committee would retire to make a decision.
+The meeting was scheduled to follow a specific procedure for licensing hearings, involving presentations from the applicant and responsible authorities, followed by questioning and closing statements before the sub-committee retired to make a decision.

 Attendees